Frequently Asked Questions

 What are the scheduled release dates for NLS data?

-The NLSY79 Child and Young Adult public-use files that include data collected in 2008 and all prior years are now available.
+The NLSY79 Child and Young Adult public-use files that include data collected in round 26 (2014-2015) and all prior years are now available.

 What are the Confidential NLSY Geocode Data?